 Prior to Azteca, he held prominent top leadership positions at NBC Universal where he spent more than 14 years as president of the Telemundo Station Group, TV station president, and general manager in Los Angeles and Dallas markets; and president of Telemundo Cable.

-Abud strongly believes in giving back to the communities in which he lives.
-In April 2016, Abud was appointed to the USC Annenberg School for Communication and Journalism Board of Councilors.
-He has served on the boards of the Texas Association of Broadcasters, Junior Achievement of Dallas, the YWCA Foundation of Fort Worth, the Tomás Rivera Policy Institute, the Ronald McDonald House of Charities of Southern California, and the Pasadena Red Cross.
+Abud serves on the Board of Councilors at the USC Annenberg School for Communications and Journalism.
+He has also served on the boards of the Texas Association of Broadcasters, Junior Achievement of Dallas, the YWCA Foundation of Fort Worth, the Tomás Rivera Policy Institute, the Ronald McDonald House of Charities of Southern California, and the Pasadena Red Cross, among others.

 Abud received a bachelor’s degree in accounting from the Instituto Tecnológico Autónomo de México and an MBA from Houston Baptist University.